Council coordinates ClubGRANTS Category One, which funds community projects within the Maitland Local Government Area.

 ClubGRANTS is a responsibility of the registered clubs under the Gaming Machine Tax Act 2001.
 ClubGRANTS funding is available to community groups, charities and sporting teams across NSW.

-The scheme is open from 20 May until 1 July 2019.
+The scheme is normally open from May until July.
 Successful applicants will be informed in writing by the end of July and funding is awarded to successful projects in August.

 Council coordinates Category One ClubGRANTS in partnership with the Department of Family and Community Services (FaCS) and NSW Council of Social Services (NCOSS).
 Category One supports community welfare and social services, community development, employment assistance activities, community health services, and projects aimed at improving the living standards of low income and disadvantaged people in the Maitland Local Government Area.